-Google Docs is a basic tool for teachers.
+Google Docs is the most popular EdTeach app in education.
 Years ago, I chose it over Word for its simplicity and collaboration features.
 Hyperdocs are popular with teachers.

 Over the past two years, updates to Docs have made it a better tool for engaging students.